 Clients, by nature, are usually hoping for either or both of these things: instant actions, and instant results.
-A streamlined SEO process is very important in ensuring client satisfaction and maximized use of your resources.
-Improving your process by getting rid of bottlenecks, removing constraints and resolving issues makes scaling your SEO business easier.
+A streamlined SEO process is very important in ensuring client satisfaction and maximized the use of your resources.
+Improving your process by getting rid of bottlenecks, removing constraints, and resolving issues makes scaling your SEO business easier.

 The Theory of Constraints

 Business management guru Eliyahu M. Goldratt came up with the Theory of Constraints, which follows the “A chain is only as strong as its weakest link” mindset.
 The theory states that there is always one constraint that stops a business from growing, and that the restraint is resolvable.
-In this goal-oriented system, businesses are to single out the biggest obstacle to their growth, and restructure processes around it in order to allow upward and outward movement.
+In this goal-oriented system, businesses are to single out the biggest obstacle to their growth and restructure processes around it in order to allow upward and outward movement.

-Applying the theory to your SEO processes helps you get to the root of your bottlenecks and eliminate them effectively.
+Applying the theory to your SEO campaign processes helps you get to the root of your bottlenecks and eliminate them effectively.
 You will follow five steps in the process:

 - Discovering how to exploit these constraints to your campaign’s advantage

 - Realigning the system to subordinate the constraint

 - Elevate the constraint to increase its capacity

 - Repeat the process to determine if there are more weak links